David and Brenda At The Badlands In South Dakota

-We, David and Brenda, have been married currently for 22 years.
-No “human” children, but we have our little family of fury kids that have been rescued.
-We met when Brenda was 19 and David was, humm, 26.
+We, David and Brenda, have been married currently for 29 years.
+Currently we travel with our adopted GSD/Husky mix, Loki.
+No “human” children, but all our past furry kids had been rescued and traveled with us from when we started in 2008!
+We met when Brenda was 19 and David was, umm, 26.
 Six months later David proposed and six months after that we were married.
 We have never looked back and we won the bet.
 By that I mean some family members were taking bets on how long we would last.
 We are very pleased to say they all lost, but we knew they would.

 David was the Director of Network Operations for the Town of Gates for 14 years.
 Back in 1999 he founded AVSForum.com which we later sold in October of 2011.
 He also founded TiVoCommunity.com in 2001, sold it in 2007 and bought it back again Jan 1, 2015.
 And also, along with Brenda, started Home Theater Cruise in 2002.
-Currently he owns and operates DBSTalk.com, TiVoCommunity.com and DBNet, LLC (consulting), as well as being a partner in PreLaunch.com and BrandLeap.
+Currently he owns and operates DBSTalk.com, TiVoCommunity.com and DBNet, LLC (consulting).
+We also are angel investors in Panbela Therapeutics working on a treating Pancreatic Cancer.
 So working on-line needless to say was really our life and is what allows us to travel.